Octavius-Dante/Tetra-Proxima/CAPM-DAY-9/Readme.md

 </br>
 </br>

-In case we want to create roles automatically like we did in Node JS app during deployment it created xsuaa
+In case we want to create roles automatically like we did in Node JS app during deployment
-</br> in same way we need to make changes in following places
+</br> we need to make changes in following places can refer the standard template in SAP official help pages
 </br>
 </br>
 <img src="./files/capmd9-83.png" >